nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`UTG` → :const:`TG`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a unified temporal graph into a temporal graph with :func:`~networkx_temporal.from_unified`:
+Transforming a unified temporal graph into a temporal graph with :func:`~networkx_temporal.transform.from_unified`:

 .. code-block:: python